agds93/GROMACS_for_beginners/README.md

 </a>

 # [GROMACS](https://www.gromacs.org/) for beginners
-This guide is for `GROMACS 2023` version.
+This guide is for `GROMACS 2021.6` version.
 For the next versions, you must change version number in the instructions.
 The typical version name is `GROMACS year.number`, where `year` is the year of the major release and `number` is the number of the minor release.
-For example `GROMACS 2022.4` is the fourth minor release of the 2022 version.
+For example `GROMACS 2021.6` is the sixth minor release of the 2022 version.
 The minor updates can continue even after the release year.

 ## Documentation
 GROMACS's official installation guide (a simpler one is below):